Early Childhood Reporting Institute: Covering Trauma, Resilience and the Developing Brain

 This interactive workshop will include panels and presentations by leading neuroscientists, economists, and child development experts, as well as journalist-to-journalist seminars on how to translate these issues and themes into meaningful stories and relevant, captivating news coverage.
 The curriculum aims to share knowledge, encourage deeper reporting and foster lasting relationships between journalists and international researchers, scholars and practitioners.
 Speakers include:

-- Jennifer Anderson, Reporter, Quartz
+- Jenny Anderson, Reporter, Quartz

 - Marta Rubio Codina, PhD, Senior Economist, Child Development Specialist, Inter-American Development Bank